Humanitarian Protections for Noncitizen Survivors of Domestic Violence and Other Crimes: An Overview

 • Good moral character.

-• That removal would cause extreme hardship.
+• That removal would cause extreme hardship to the noncitizen survivor, or to their child or parent.

 • That certain inadmissibility grounds do not apply or that she qualifies for a waiver of inadmissibility.